surfacesyntacticud/guidelines/content/docs/general_guideline/feature_extensions/ctxt_ext.md

 ### __Oral corpora__

 This phenomenon becomes even more pronounced in spoken French.
+In oral corpora, we annotate what is actually pronounced, not the standard written transcription.
 In many cases, the *-s* marking plural nouns or adjectives is not pronounced, which makes the `Number` feature dependent on context.

 {{< conll >}}
 # macrosyntax = la compagne de l'un des détenus est toujours en garde à vue //